Data Analysis in the Humanitarian Sector#

 🚧This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧

 The previous chapter went over a few methods to conduct analyses with geodata.
-This chapter will present a few data analysis methods and their products, that are common to humanitarian work.
+This chapter will present several data analysis methods and their results that are common to humanitarian work.
 It will cover the general idea or workflow, what kind of data is needed to perform the analysis.
 However, it will not go into a detailed explanation of the workflow step by step.
-If you are interested in specific workflows step by step, check out module 7 “Automation with QGIS”, module 8 “Remote Sensing and Raster data theory”, and module 9, as well as the chapters covering GIS in anticipatory action: QGIS Trigger Workflow for Somalia, and Historical Impact Assessment (HIA) for Flood in Sudan.
+If you are interested in specific workflows step-by-step, check out module 7 “Automation with QGIS”, module 8 “Remote Sensing and Raster data theory”, and module 9, as well as the chapters covering GIS in anticipatory action: QGIS Trigger Workflow for Somalia, and Historical Impact Assessment (HIA) for Flood in Sudan.

 Examples of Geodata analysis in the context of humanitarian aid#